songster-sa/aws-developer-associate-notes/readme.md

 - ACL - to control which principals in another account can access a resource
 - from one default region - to execute a command to stop an EC2 instance in another region
     - use --region parameter
-- X-Ray sampling
-    - control the amount of data that you record
-    - modify sampling behavior on the fly
-- X-Ray daemon
-    - listens for traffic on UDP port 2000, and relays it to the AWS X-Ray API
-- API Gateway Usage Plans - who can use which deployed API

 - AWS Systems Manager -
     - group systems like EC2, S3, RDS by application
     - view operational data for monitoring and troubleshooting
     - take action on your groups of resources
-- You can use X-Ray to collect data across AWS Accounts.
 - Config - logs - resource-specific history, audit, and compliance

 - SAM - open-source framework for building serverless applications
     - AWS::Serverless::Api - for api gateway
     - AWS::Serverless::Application